-Those early findings signaled Choudhary’s scientific promise, promptly securing him a position as a junior fellow in chemistry in the Harvard Society of Fellows in 2011.
-At Harvard, he set his sights on biology, working with chemical biologist Stuart Schreiber, at the Broad Institute, on pancreatic beta cells, which secrete the metabolic hormone insulin.
-Dysfunction or loss of pancreatic beta cells results in diabetes, a disease with a devastating toll.
+Those early findings signaled Choudhary’s scientific promise, securing him a position at Harvard, where he worked with chemical biologist Stuart Schreiber at the Broad Institute researching pancreatic beta cells.
+These cells secrete the metabolic hormone insulin, and dysfunction or loss of pancreatic beta cells results in diabetes.

-Choudhary’s accomplishments were also rewarded with an assistant professorship at Harvard Medical School in 2015.
-While continuing to study beta-cell biology, he has used his training in chemistry and physics to develop technological solutions for diseases that plague the developing world.
-His current work is centered on an area of fervent scientific interest, CRISPR-Cas9, a tool that has enabled researchers to rapidly and precisely edit the genomes of living organisms.
-Choudhary has developed activators and inhibitors of the enzyme Cas9 that enhance the enzyme’s efficacy and specificity.
-The hope is that such modulators will minimize the enzyme’s tendency to make unintended edits to the genome.
+While continuing to study beta-cell biology, Choudhary has developed technological solutions for diseases that plague the developing world.
+His current work is centered on CRISPR-Cas9, a tool that has enabled researchers to rapidly and precisely edit the genomes of living organisms.
 Eventually, his efforts could lead to ways to correct genetic mutations underlying diseases like monogenic diabetes and combat insect vectors that transmit malaria.

 - Career Award at the Scientific Interface, Burroughs Wellcome Fund (2014–2019)

 - Junior Fellow, Society of Fellows, Harvard University (2011–2015)